Water Parks, Spray Grounds, Public Pools in Southeast Michigan

 Soak Station is a water playground with water jets, curtains, slides, bubbler jets and a six-foot tipping bucket (68 features in all).
 There's also a 990-foot River Ride tubing adventure and Spray & Play zone for wee ones.
 And of course, don't miss the Triple Turn (a triple-flume waterslide) and the Terrific Tides wave-action pool.

 - Phone: 734-484-9676

-A snazzy venue all the way, the 'Hills has it all: a wave pool, water slides, a zero-depth entry activity pool for kids (complete with a gentle bubbler, geyser, waterfall and kiddy slide for children under 45"), sand playscape, lazy river and two spraygrounds.
-Plus, there's a cool sun deck that stretches throughout the water park, along with concessions and various essentials sold or rented onsite, from sunscreen to life jackets.
+Enjoy a wave pool, water slides, a zero-depth entry activity pool for kids (has a gentle bubbler, geyser, waterfall and kiddy slide for those under 45 inches), sand play scape, lazy river and two spray grounds.
+Plus, there's a sun deck that stretches throughout the park, concessions and various essentials sold or rented onsite, from sunscreen to life jackets.